c-blake/nio/README.md

 ~45GB/s (with >=3 cores pulling).

-It is straightforward (but demo-messy) to [split the loop into `p` parts](https://forum.nim-lang.org/t/9115#59567) & then grand total over thread/process subtotals to realize that last 1.3x (45/35) speed-up.
-More recent server/HEDT models have much higher peak parallel/peak single core BW ratios than 1.3 (more like 15+X) pushing optimizing folk to parallelism complexity simply to saturate DIMMs.
-In this example, since outputs are tiny subtotals, it's fine to first memory map files, then `fork` to engage hardware parallelism with processes via `cligen/procpool`.
-(Were outputs giant, kids could write to NIO files and return pathnames.
-Once you are whole CPU/system optimizing, what idea is best quickly becomes "it depends".)
+It is straightforward (but demo-messy) to [split the loop into `p` parts](https://forum.nim-lang.org/t/9115#59567) & grand total over thread/proc subtotals to saturate memory BW which here would be (45/35=~1.3X) better.[^1] In this example, since outputs are tiny subtotals, it's fine to memory map files & then `fork` to engage hardware parallelism with processes via `cligen/procpool`.
+Were outputs giant, kids could write to NIO files and return pathnames.[^2]

 See [db-bench.md](https://github.com/c-blake/nio/tree/main/db-bench.md) for
 another worked out example, perhaps easier to compare to other systems.

+[^1]: Seriously -- SIMD's go at L1 cache bandwidth which are order 100s of GB/s
+while parsing at even 1 GB/s is a challenge and printing/binary->ASCII is even slower.

+[^2]: More recent server/HEDT models have much higher peak parallel/peak single core BW ratios than 1.3 (more like 15+X).
+This pushes optimizers to parallel complexities simply to saturate DIMMs.

+[^3]: Once you are whole CPU/system optimizing, what idea is best quickly becomes "it depends".